SebastianMacaluso/ginkgo/README.md

 - Running of the splitting scale Delta: each splitting is characterized by a scale that decreases when evolving down the tree from root to leaves.

-We also want our model to lead to a natural analogue of the generalized $k_t$ clustering algorithms for the generated jets.
+We also want our model to lead to a natural analogue of the generalized k_t clustering algorithms for the generated jets.
 These algorithms are characterized by

 - Permutation invariance: the jet momentum should be invariant with respect to the order in which we cluster its constituents.